What is Dog Hind Leg Weakness?

 Eastern medicine treats a disease’s root cause(s) rather than symptoms.

-TCVM vets look for signs of imbalance.
+For example, TCVM vets look for signs of imbalance.

 Hindquarter Weakness Formula helps dogs with the following TCVM signs: